morelandjo/LegendaryTabsNeoforged/README.md

 A Minecraft mod that adds a tab menu to the inventory screen for quick navigation between different mod interfaces.

-Originally developed by Sfiomn as "Legendary Tabs", this mod has been rewritten and enhanced by myself for NeoForge 1.21.1 and hopefully future versions.
+Originally developed by Sfiomn as "Legendary Tabs", this mod has been rewritten and enhanced by myself for Fabric 1.20.1 and hopefully future versions.

 ## Features